When to Classify Events in Open Times Series?: Conclusion

-Our work paves the way for a wealth of applications where measurements are made over long periods of time, and decisions about upcoming events need to be triggered as early, but also as accurately, as possible.
-This includes applications in healthcare, predictive maintenance, autonomous driving, decision aid in agriculture, to name but a few.
+It is our hope that these results can impact a wealth of applications that include healthcare, predictive maintenance, autonomous driving, decision aid in agriculture, prediction of failure in cold chains, to name but a few.

-For future work, it would be interesting for the scientific community to build a reference benchmark, composed of a large collection of datasets from various application domains.
-This would allow to compare ECOTS approaches in a more meaningful way, using statistical tests to compare competing approaches.
-Moreover, the development of a library including the adaptation of other ECTS approaches to the ECOTS problem would allow a wider diffusion of this type of approaches.
+In summary, this work focuses on variable-horizon adaptive prediction in a stationary environment, whereas most of the existing works on data streams consider fixed-horizon prediction, but potentially in a non-stationary environment \citep{bifet2018machine}.
+The combination of the two problems remains to be studied.